A Deep Dive Into The Asus C423NA Chromebook

 Includes a built-in microSD memory card reader for digital photography, and 2 full-size and 2 type-C USB ports. weighs 2.7 lbs.
 It’s backed by a 12-month warranty, with 12 months of free tech telephone support.

-There are a number of reasonably priced laptops to buy, but not all of them offer features you absolutely need.
+There are many reasonably priced laptops to buy, but not all of them offer features you absolutely need.
 For example, one laptop includes a dual-core processor and another one offers a faster quad-core processor that will handle a larger load of apps.
 You choose the less expensive dual-core processor but now your work is slowed down considerably.

 Even if you have the money to throw at the jam-packed laptop with all the bells and whistles, consider if you are really going to use every single feature.
 Perhaps there is a less expensive device that will give you all the features you need without having to empty your bank.